telerik/fiddler-everywhere-docs/knowledge-base/blog-grpc.md

 That's all you need from Fiddler Everywhere's side!

 The next step is to tell your gRPC client application to respect the Fiddler's proxy for its HTTP and HTTPS requests.
-The specific proxy configuration entirely depends on the used client's application technology (for example, different approaches if it is a browser, a Python app, a GO app, a Java app, and so on).
+The specific proxy configuration entirely depends on the used client's application technology (for example, different approaches if it is a Python app, a GO app, a Java app, and so on).
 [Learn more on how to set Fiddler Everywhere as a proxy for your technology here ...](https://docs.telerik.com/fiddler-everywhere/knowledge-base/capturing-grpc-traffic)

 ## gRPC Inspection